Skip to main content

 Option 1: Standard Plan

-This is the default plan if you don’t choose one of the other options.
+This is the default plan for federal student loans.
+If you don’t choose another option, your loan servicer will automatically place you in this plan.
 It is designed so borrowers can be debt-free in a decade or less.

 Monthly Payments